CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/custom-controller.md

 ## Results

-We will test our solution by adding attachment to Sales Order number 4, which has 2 attachments.
+We will test our solution by adding attachment to Sales Order number 4, which has two attachments.

 ![Sales](./media/custom-controller/sales-orders-list-add-attachment.webp)

-Lets select new Attachmet add cofirm our choice with Add Attachment Button.
+Lets select new Attachment, add confirm our choice with Add Attachment Button.

 ![Sales](./media/custom-controller/ds9-add-attachment.webp)

-Afer uploading attachment and attaching it to Sales Order Add Attachment dialog model and Sales Orders list is refreshed.
+Afer uploading attachment and attaching it to Sales Order, Add Attachment dialog model and Sales Orders list is refreshed.
 We can see newly added attachment in Attachments dialog and download it.
 Also number of attachments seen in background is increased.

 ![Sale Order](./media/custom-controller/sales-orders-lilst-after-attachment-add.webp)

-Lastly we can check Sales Order document directly in SAP.
+Lastly, we can check Sales Order document directly in SAP.
 New attachment is visible in Attachments tab.

 ![Sale Order](./media/custom-controller/sap-sales-orders-after-attachment-add.webp)